ebuchman/blog/content/posts/bills-intro.md

   British innovation (they're not).
 She otherwise dismisses the role of finance in the development of capitalism.
 For her, capitalism arose entirely from particular conditions in the British countryside that forced tenant farmers to innovate to pay rent.
 The book is cited over 2500 times.
-Important omissions from her story are glaring.

 [^3]: Payton Usher's Magnum Opus, *The Early History of Deposit Banking in the Mediteranean* (1943) laid the foundation for a proper study of the history of banking.
 His student Raymond de Roover had
     a prolific few decades uncovering mysteries of the bills of exchange, early double entry bookkeeping, the markets of Bruges, and the secret books of the Medici.
     Robert Lopez popularized the notion of the Commercial Revolution of the 13th century.
+Spufford inventoried the money's and their exchange rates.
+John Munro advanced the whole field further.
-John Munro took up the study of the bills and early financial instruments.
-Last but not least, a remarkable book, *Private Money and Public Currencies: The Sixteenth Century Challenge*, unravelled the full mystery of the bills of exchange and the international network of exchange they enabled at its climax in the 16th c, but the book is unnecessarily difficult.
+    Last but not least, a remarkable book,
+    *Private Money and Public Currencies: The Sixteenth Century Challenge*, unravelled the full mystery of the bills of exchange and the international network of exchange they enabled at its climax in the 16th c, but the book is unnecessarily difficult.
 I hope to offer a clear summarization in a later